at the Forefront of Economic Development

-Robbinsville's local economy remains well-positioned for future growth with a stable tax municipal rate in four consecutive years, along with another AA+/Stable rating from Standard & Poors Global in April, 2017.
+Robbinsville's local economy remains well-positioned for future growth with a stable tax municipal rate and another AA+/Stable rating from Standard & Poors Global in 2018.

 Standard & Poors considers Robbinsville's economy very strong.
-The Township, with an estimated population of 14,293, is in Mercer County in the Trenton MSA, which we consider to be broad and diverse.
-It has a projected per capita effective buying income of 182% of the national level and per capita market value of $177,278.
-Overall, market value grew by 1.8% over the past year to $2.5 billion in 2016.
+The Township, with an estimated population of 14,429, is in Mercer County and considered broad and diverse.
+It has a projected per capita effective buying income of 185% of the national level and per capita market value of $178,553.
+Overall, market value grew by 2.7% over the past year to $2.6 billion in 2017.
 The county unemployment rate was 4.2% in February, 2017.

 Robbinsville is approximately one hour from both New York, Philadelphia and Liberty International Airport (Newark), with major highways such as the New Jersey Turnpike and Interstate 195 crossing through.
 Its convenient location has made the township an attraction for many large companies to house warehouse operations.
 Robbinsville boasts approximately 12 million square feet in warehouse space, with a 98 percent occupancy rate.
 The Amazon warehouse, located in the Matrix Business Park, has become one of the most successful fulfillment centers in the nation with over 2,500 employees.
 Other Matrix tenants include notable companies such as McKesson Corporation.
 McMaster-Carr, LongChamp USA, Mercedes Benz, and Global International.
 In addition to the township's successful warehouse sector, Robbinsville is also experiencing new commercial and staggered residential growth to limit school overcrowding.
 The regional work force is diverse and well-educated to meet both white collar and blue collar needs of any business.